Ferris-Labs/site-draft/content/en/docs/Overview/FERRIS_EXECUTOR_BENEFITS_FEATURES.md

 linkTitle: "ferrisFX Features and Benefits"
 weight: 2
 description: >
-  A short overview of the benefits and featurs of ferrisFX
+  A short overview of the benefits and features of ferrisFX
 ---

 **ferrisFX** is a platform for building highly scalable, cross-network  sync or async microservices and agents.